onzfonz/comp227/src/content/2/en/part2a.md

 #### 2.1: handheld arcade info step6

 Let's finish the code for rendering companies' handheld arcade games and systems from exercises 1.1 - 1.5.
-If you need help getting your solution to a good state, please let me know, but I'd like you to copy the code from that repo and paste it into this one.
+If you need help getting your solution to a good state, please let me know.
+I would recommend that you use `create-react-app` from the base directory and then just copy over the *src* folder.

-**Notice that if you copy a project from one place to another, you might have to delete the *node_modules* directory and install the dependencies again with the command `npm install` before you can start the application.**
+**Notice that if you copy the entire project from one place to another, you would have to delete the *node_modules* directory and install the dependencies again with the command `npm install` before you can start the application.**
+Later on we may use this method, but realize that node_modules is often huge and highly dependent on your system, so I think it's easier to let npm and create-react-app do those portions.

 You only need to copy the **code**!